Monthly Payment: $156.45

 You will need to pay $156.45 every month for 6 years to payoff the debt.

-Loans can be customized accordingly based on individual borrowing preferences, but the number of available options can be overwhelming.
-Two of the most common deciding factors are the term and monthly payment amount, which are separated by tabs in the calculator.
+A loan is a contract between a borrower and a lender in which the borrower receives an amount of money (principal) that they are obligated to pay back in the future.
+Loans can be customized based on various factors.
+The number of available options can be overwhelming.
+Two of the most common deciding factors are the term and monthly payment amount, which are separated by tabs in the calculator above.

 Mortgages, auto, and many other loans tend to use the time limit approach to the repayment of loans.
 For mortgages in particular, choosing to have routine monthly payments between 30 years or 15 years or other terms can be a very important decision, because how long a debt obligation lasts can affect a person's long-term financial goals.
 Some examples include: